 Are You Praying For Others?

-An important thing when praying for others is that you can share your faith in God with them in a caring respect way.
+An important thing when praying for others is that you can share similar personal experiences that you have had, and how God worked things out for you and how you handled the situation.
+Your job is not to solve their problems (that is the Holy Spirits job) all you need to do is be there for them, listen to them, share God’s love with them.
+You can share your faith in God with them in a caring respect way.
 Building a relationship with someone kind of opens the door for permission to enter into their world by sharing your faith with them.

 You can personally pray for those that you interact with during your quiet time in the morning, or once you get to know someone a little and if they are open to and comfortable with you praying for them, that would be wonderful.

 Pray for others that they will come to know Jesus too!